coingaming/moon/docs/proposal.md

 After components are generated, they will have some default behavior.
 The Card will be open on row-click and closed on cancel.
 The Table will be sortable and filterable, etc.

-Behaviour will based on https://www.figma.com/file/sv4LnptKzx5JwgpIVcEenU/Partners.io?type=design&node-id=3135-10499&mode=design&t=G8dRp4A3fQDy3KT4-0
+Behaviour will be based on https://www.figma.com/file/sv4LnptKzx5JwgpIVcEenU/Partners.io?type=design&node-id=3135-10499&mode=design&t=G8dRp4A3fQDy3KT4-0

 ## Some remark about breaking changes avoiding:
 If the generator script is changed, everybody can run it to see the results comparing to the committed changes.
 So, consumers can choose if they do need the changes provided.